-We used a correlation receiver to recover data from the stored noisy signal.
+I used additional pre-filtering and a correlation receiver to recover data from the stored noisy signal.
 For each of the standards' forward and backward channels N = 1 and the base function is rectangular.
 The only important parameter is T, which was assigned the following values: